"Normal" phylogenetic networks may be emerging as the leading class: The ecosystem of phylogenetic networks

-Many families of phylogenetic network have been defined, each seeking to capture either biological intuition or desirable mathematical features. \emph{Normal} networks are one such class.
-They are a subclass of the \emph{tree-child} networks, which are defined by the property that every internal vertex has a child that is a tree vertex~\cite{cardona2009comparison-of-t}.
-Each vertex $v$ in a tree-child network has the property that there is a leaf $x$ for which every path from the root to $x$ passes through $v$.
-This property is called ``visibility'' because it implies that the evolutionary signal from $v$ is visible in a leaf, $x$.
-Normal networks are defined to be tree-child networks without short-cuts (edges $(u,v)$ for which there is another path $u\to v$ in the network).
+Many families of phylogenetic network have been defined to date, each seeking to capture either biological intuition or desirable mathematical features. ``Normal'' networks are one such class, and are a subclass of the ``tree-child'' networks.
+They were first defined, and given that name, by Willson in 2010~\cite{willson2010properties-of-n}.

-The first part of the case for normal networks is that they form the largest class known that is provably \emph{identifiable}.
-A class of networks is identifiable under a particular evolutionary model if, given sufficient data generated by the model on a network from the class --- for instance a long enough sequence alignment --- it is theoretically possible to uniquely identify the particular network on which the data arose (see e.g.~\cite{allman2006identifiability} for a good introduction to this problem, for trees).
-Such results are limited for phylogenetic networks, but recently identifiability has been shown for normal networks under a realistic evolutionary model~\cite{francis2018identifiability}.
+A network is \emph{tree-child} if every internal vertex in the network has a child that is a tree vertex or leaf~\cite{cardona2009comparison}.
+Each vertex $v$ in a tree-child network has the property that there is a leaf $x$ for which every path from the root to $x$ passes through $v$~\cite[Lemma 2]{cardona2009comparison}.
+This property is called ``visibility'' because it implies that the evolutionary signal from $v$ is visible in a leaf, $x$ (see Figure~\ref{f:infinite} for an example).